About Gene Fry

 During 2009-11, he managed evaluations of energy efficiency programs for Western Massachusetts Electric Company and Connecticut Light and Power.
 In that capacity, he worked with many researchers across New England and elsewhere.
 In 2004, he did some analysis for two savings evaluation studies.

 Dr. Fry was a consultant, writer and lecturer during 2004-8 and again since 2011.
-He has reviewed thousands of global warming studies.
-He wrote hundreds of summary articles about climate change for the monthly newsletters Global Environmental Change Report and Business and the Environment.
+He has reviewed 1,000s of global warming studies.
+He wrote 100s of summary articles about climate change for the monthly newsletters Global Environmental Change Report and Business and the Environment.

 His current research is on (1) the role of albedo effects and rising non-human greenhouse gas emissions on temperatures, (2) how and how fast albedo and other effects will lead to the much higher (+5°C or more) temperatures that prevailed the last time we had this much CO2 in the air (millions of years ago), and (3) trends (+10°F per century in summer) in daily high and low temperatures for 348 US places over > 40 years.